GRACeFUL-project/GRACe/GL-DSL-Intro.md

     Insert current status here.

-At the time of writing (2016-11-28) there is a prototype including a GCM monad for outlining "components" in the graph, such as specifying what connections they have and of what type.
+Currently there is a prototype including a GCM monad for describing "components" in the graph, such as specifying what connections they have and of what type.
 Moreover, the components can be decorated with constraints expressable in some MiniZinc compatible expression format.